Wheel of Fortune (American game show)

-Wheel of Fortune ranks as the longest-running syndicated game show in the United States, with 8,000 episodes taped and aired as of June 7, 2024.
-TV Guide named it the "top-rated syndicated series" in a 2008 article, and in 2013, the magazine ranked it at number two in its list of the 60 greatest game shows ever.
+Currently in its 44th season, Wheel of Fortune ranks as the longest-running syndicated game show in the United States, with 8,000 episodes taped and aired as of June 7, 2024.
+In addition, Wheel of Fortune is the second longest-running game show in the United States, behind The Price is Right, which has aired continuously since September 1972 and is now in its 55th season.
+TV Guide named Wheel of Fortune the "top-rated syndicated series" in a 2008 article, and in 2013, the magazine ranked it at number two in its list of the 60 greatest game shows ever.
 The program has also come to gain a worldwide following with 60 international adaptations.
-The syndicated series' 41st season premiered on September 11, 2023.
-With the show's 36th season in 2018, Sajak became the longest-running host of any game show, surpassing Bob Barker, who hosted The Price Is Right from 1972 to 2007.
-Two spin-off versions exist as well.
-The first was Wheel 2000, a version featuring child contestants which aired simultaneously on CBS and Game Show Network between 1997 and 1998.
-This version's hosts were David Sidoni and Tanika Ray, the latter in the role of a CGI co-host named "Cyber Lucy".
-The second, Celebrity Wheel of Fortune, began airing on ABC on January 7, 2021, and features celebrities playing a modified version of the game with winnings donated to charity.
+Two spin-off versions have existed as well: a children's version called Wheel 2000, which aired simultaneously on CBS and Game Show Network in 1997 and 1998; and Celebrity Wheel of Fortune, which began airing on ABC in 2021 and features a modified version of the format.